Qocotzxin/hi-form/README.md

 ### Styling fields with errors

-When formula runs validations, it does not only take care about sending an event, but also adding a special attribute to the specific input called `data-formula-error` which can be used to style the input with css, something like this:
+When formula runs validations, it does not only take care about sending an event, but also adding the attribute `aria-invalid` to the specific input which can be used to style the input with css, something like this:

 ```
-input[data-formula-error="true"] {
+input[aria-invalid="true"] {
     outline: 2px solid #f56565;
 }
 ```

 ## Upcoming features/fixes

-- Global configuration (applies for every field).
-- Option to emit the whole formData for other events other than submit instead of only formData for the field that emitted the event.
-- Predefined validators.
+- Add more predefined validators.
-- Access formData through a function.
-- Access form validity state through a function.
+- Add tests for new functionalities (missing global options now).